JuliaSchw/timy-tracker/README.md

 - `prisma format` to format the prisma schema
 - `npx prisma studio` to open your data base in prisma studio
-- `npx ts-node index.ts` run the code to CREATE an entry
+- `npx ts-node database.ts` run the code to CREATE an entry
 - `npx prisma migrate dev` If you also need to apply migrations to your database (i.e., you've made changes to your schema that affect the database structure)
 - `npx prisma generate` generates or updates the Prisma Client based on the latest changes in your Prisma schema